ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 ### Fifth try : Grasp consistency

 During our first attempt with SmolVLA, we noticed the arm struggling to successfully grasp the box.
 For this fifth try, we wanted to investigate if the issue stemmed from a lack of consistency in the grasping trajectories.
-In Imitation Learning, if the model sees similar images but is mapped to vastly different actions (e.g., three different programmed ways to approach the same box), it can suffer from "Action Aliasing" and become confused.
+In Imitation Learning, if the model sees similar images but is mapped to different actions (e.g., three different programmed ways to approach the same box), it can suffer from "Action Aliasing" and become confused.
 We wanted to see if this model could achieve better grasping success rate compared to other models using multiple trajectories.

 To verify this, we filtered our datasets (merging the basic one and the domain-randomized one) to include only one consistent type of grasp out of the three originally programmed.